saltict/docs/docs-web/src/main/webapp/header.md

-The web client and Android application for **Sismics Docs** are only examples of what is possible with the provided REST API.
+The web client and Android application for **MedProve Docs** are only examples of what is possible with the provided REST API.
 Everything you see in those apps are accessible using the API.